jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 The main difference is that Jina is **not** a Vector database.

 Jina is a neural search framework to build complete end to end search applications.
-With the power of **DocumentArray** and **Executors** one can plug any external vector database into a Jina application.
+With the power of **DocumentArray** and **Executors** you can plug any external vector database into a Jina application.

  In summary, Jina takes care of the complete pipeline and allows users to integrate their own custom logic and persistence layer.